niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2020-05-31-Black-Lives-Matter.md

 <a href="https://bailfunds.github.io/" target="_blank" title="">An additional list of bail funds</a>.

 <a href="https://twitter.com/sorrybythway/status/1267469168300998656" target="_blank" title="">Thread of Places to Donate</a>.

+<a href="https://itch.io/b/520/bundle-for-racial-justice-and-equality" target="_blank" title="">Bundle for Racial Equality</a>.

+<a href="https://twitter.com/iconickbeauty/status/1271584309221167104" target="_blank" title="">Crowfunding thread for Black Trans people</a>.

+<a href="https://twitter.com/poesrogue/status/1269303523490971649" target="_blank" title="">Organizations to donate to that help Black Trans People</a>.

+<a href="https://bothamjeanfoundation.org/donate/" target="_blank" title="">Donate to the Botham Jean Foundation</a>.

 <a href="https://docs.google.com/document/d/1Xa9Av-NfuFsWBHlsMvPiqJHdNedZgnCRW56qAS-7PGQ/mobilebasic?urp=gmail_link" target="_blank" title="">Resources for Accountability and Action for Black Lives</a>.